gdquest-demos/godot-3d-mannequin/README.md

 The 3D Third Person Character Controller is made of two scenes:

-* `Camera.tscn` - A 3D camera rig with a state machine for aiming
+* `CameraRig.tscn` - A 3D camera rig with a state machine for aiming
 * `Player.tscn` - A `KinematicBody` with a state machine for player movement.
-Contains an instance of `Camera`.
+Contains an instance of `CameraRig`.
 It also includes the animated 3D mannequin.

 To use the default character, instance `Player` in your game.
 See `Game.tscn` for an example.
 In this demo, the obstacles are mesh instances with static body collisions making up a cube world.